LenweSaralonde/Musician/README.md

 Remarks:

-* The song should be loaded from the same MIDI file to work.
 * Mouse over the **Play as a band** button to check which members of the band are ready.
 * Each band member can do all the changes they want in the Song Editor, except changing the start and end points that would result in being out of sync.
 * Keep in mind that the overall polyphony is limited and is shared among all the members of the band.